WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 that is atomically checked when waiting on the waiter queue. `waitqueue` is also always shared.
 There is no non-shared version of it.
 It is not valid to declare a new subtype of `waitqueue`.

-To wait on and notify a particular `waitqueueref, there are two additional instructions:
+To wait on and notify a particular `waitqueueref`, there are two additional instructions:

  - `waitqueue.wait: [waitqueueref, i32, i64] -> [i32]`